kunak-cloud/Kunakcloud-API-REST-use-case-example/README.md

 ### How to connect to Postgres Database:
 Recommended tools:
--If VScode is used, we recommend to install 'PostgreSQL Explorer' extension in order to access to the databases -DBeaber
+- If VScode is used, we recommend to install 'PostgreSQL Explorer' extension in order to access to the databases
+- DBeaber

 Data to enter when adding a new connection:
 - host: 'localhost'